bordplate/rac1-multiplayer/README.md

 make setup
 ```

+After this step, you must update the userconfig.mk file with your own personal settings.

 To perform the build, execute:
 ```
 make
 ```

-If all goes well there shouldn't be any errors, and the USRDIR of your Persona 5 installation should contain mod.sprx.
+If all goes well there shouldn't be any errors, and the USRDIR of your game installation should contain mod.sprx.
 Moreover, your base patch should be been populated with the generated code.

 To clean up any generated build files, execute:
 ```